sebastipa/TOSCA/docs/sphinx/source/01_user_guide/input_files/ablProperties.rst

 only used for ABL flows.
 For example, the ``xDampingProperties`` dictionary is only read if ``-xDampingLayer`` is set to 1 in the ``control.dat`` file.

-The folliwing table summarizes all entries and dictionaries available in the ``ABLProperties.dat``.
+The following table summarizes all entries and dictionaries available in the ``ABLProperties.dat``.
 A description of entries specific to each dictionaries is given in the subsequent tables.

 .. table::